Laptop Purchase Portal

 Success at the university level involves accessing the tools you need to stay current with coursework at Trinity as well as with other resources.
 Owning a personal computer is increasingly fundamental to your success, and investing in a personal computer has incredible rewards.
 Some Trinity programs, such as Nursing, require students “bring their own technology.”
 For all other programs, we strongly encourage and endorse that students purchase laptops to facilitate their success.

-Through partnerships with Business IT Source and Microsoft, discounted laptops and software are available for purchase and personal use.
-If you are using your personal computer for academic work at Trinity, it should meet or exceed the minimum computing standards set by Technology Services.
+If you are using your personal computer for academic work at Trinity, please review the minimum computing standards set by Technology Services.

-- Purchase a Windows laptop through Business IT Source (free shipping included)
+- Purchase a Dell laptop through Dell University*

-- Purchase an Apple computer through Apple Education
+- Purchase an Apple laptop through Apple Education*

 Frequently Asked Questions

-Q: Can I use my financial aid voucher to purchase a laptop through Business IT Source or Apple?
+Q: Can I use my financial aid voucher to purchase a laptop?

-Financial aid options are available with Business IT Source, but not with Apple Education.
-Please inquire with the Enrollment Services office for more details.
-You can also purchase laptops from the Trinity Bookstore with financial aid.
-Please visit the Trinity Bookstore for more details.
+The Trinity Bookstore accepts financial aid vouchers for laptop purchases.
+Please inquire with the Bookstore or Enrollment Services office for more details.
 Alternatively, refund checks or deposits could be used to budget for a laptop of your choice.

 Q: Will my personal computer be supported by Technology Services?